 Instructions

-- Lightly oil the inside of the cake pop maker and then preheat.
+- Lightly oil the inside of the cake pop maker and then plug it in to preheat it.
 Pour the cake mix into a bowl.

-- Add the ingredients according to the cake mix package (in our case: butter, egg and milk).
-Mix well.
+- Add the ingredients according to the cake mix package (in our case: melted butter, egg and milk).
+Whisk it all together.

 - Insert the tips of the treat sticks into the icing, and then into the cake pops (about half-way into the cake pop).
 Place them on a tray or plate.
 Refrigerate for 30 minutes.